eceharmankaya/Smart-Budget-Agent/README.md

 - Forecasting from longer transaction histories
 - User-configurable category bounds and multi-objective optimization
 - An optional LLM explanation layer grounded strictly in deterministic tool outputs

-## Screenshots for GitHub

-Add one or two screenshots under `docs/images/` before linking them here: (1) the completed dashboard overview with current vs. optimized spending, and (2) the category comparison/recommendations view.
-Use realistic demo data and avoid showing personal transactions.